Avi-Rathod/helmproj/templates/sas-bases/examples/postgres/README.md

    chmod +w $deploy/site-config/postgres/postgres-user.env
    ```

 2. Rename the copied file to something unique.
-SAS recommends following the naming convention: `{{ .values.POSTGRES_SERVER_NAME }}-user.env`.
+SAS recommends following the naming convention: `{{ .Values.POSTGRES_SERVER_NAME }}-user.env`.
 For example, a copy of the file for Platform PostgreSQL might be called `platform-postgres-user.env`.

    **Note:** Take note of the name and path of your copied file.
 This information will be used in a later step.